SimonMoitie/Wonky-Piano/README.md

 ```
 This will now run the Wonky Piano software after the bootup process has finished.

-## Code Maintenance
+## Code Overview
-The Wonky Piano runs using two files:
+The Wonky Piano operates using two files:
 - room_puzzle_theme.py - Contains the variables and functions that form the basis of the Wonky Piano puzzle.
 - sm-client-rt.py - Connects the Wonky Piano puzzle to the Escape Hub server and provides the main code to run the puzzle levels.
 ### room_theme_puzzle.py